x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 To configure your device or application, connect directly to Office 365 using the SMTP AUTH client submission endpoint **smtp.office365.com**.

-Each device/application must be able to authenticate with Office 365.
-The email address of the account that's used to authenticate with Office 365 will appear as the sender of messages from the device/application.
+Each device or application must be able to authenticate with Office 365.
+The email address of the account that's used to authenticate with Office 365 will appear as the sender of messages from the device or application.

 ### How to set up SMTP AUTH client submission